 There are a number of service providers offering this type of time guaranteed delivery service.
 For example, An Post has confirmed to CRO that EXPRESS POST offers a guaranteed next day delivery service with tracking facilities within the State.

 However, An Post makes it clear that REGISTERED POST DOES NOT GUARANTEE NEXT DAY DELIVERY.
 Therefore, if a document is sent to the CRO by Registered Post and is delivered after the filing deadline, CRO has no option but to treat it as being late.

 If a company finds itself in this situation, it can apply to the District Court for extra time to file its annual return under Section 343(5), Companies Act 2014.
 The Court may, if it is satisfied that it would be just to do so, make an Order extending the time in which the annual return may be delivered to the Registrar.
 Where the Court makes such an Order, and the company delivers the annual return to the CRO in accordance with the Order, that annual return will be deemed by the CRO to have been received on time and the consequences of late filing (late filing penalties / loss of audit exemption) will not apply to that annual return.

 For further information on the District Court process, see CRO Information Leaflet No.39 or CRO website:

-Alternatively, presenters can hand deliver to the CRO's Public Office at 14 Parnell Square where you will be provided with a receipt for your documents.
+Alternatively, presenters can hand deliver to the CRO's Public Office at Bloom House, Gloucester Place Lower, Dublin 1 where you will be provided with a receipt for your documents.
 The Public Office is open from 9.30am to 4.30pm and is less busy in the morning time.